 By the end of summer, a healthy tomato plant will have produced a large mass of roots, so any pot that you choose should be at least 24 inches tall and wide—or it should hold 15 gallons or more of potting mix.
 Bigger is always better.
 Small pots heat up quickly in hot weather, which makes the soil dry out fast and can stress the plant.

-Garden centers offer plenty of elegant planters made from plastic, composite resin, terra cotta, concrete and ceramic materials.
+Garden centers offer plenty of elegant planters made from plastic, composite resin, terra cotta, concrete, and ceramic materials.
 But you can also use colorful, inexpensive plastic “tubs” with handles that are sold in big box stores.
 The tubs typically hold 10 or 17 gallons.
-I drill a few holes in the bottom and around the side for drainage.
-Containers need drainage holes; otherwise, water-logged roots will rot.
+Drill a few holes in the bottom and around the side for drainage.
+Containers need drainage holes; otherwise, waterlogged roots will rot.

 Hold 'em up

 If you’re planting an indeterminate type tomato, you’ll need a long stake or a tall tomato cage for support.
 You can get by with a short stake or a smaller cage for a determinate type plant.
 To get started, place a few coffee filters over the drainage holes to keep the soil from washing out.
 Next, add moistened organic, soilless potting mix to within an inch of the pot’s rim.
 It’s often easier to open the bag and pour a little water into the mix to wet it.
 Don’t use heavy topsoil because it holds too much water.
 Place the stake or a tall tomato cage in the pot.
 Now you’re ready to plant.